EMI-Group/tensorneat/README.md

 - JAX-based network for neuroevolution:
     - **Batch inference** across networks with different architectures, GPU-accelerated.
     - Evolve networks with **irregular structures** and **fully customize** their behavior.
-    - Visualize the network and represent it in **mathematical formulas**.
+    - Visualize the network and represent it in **mathematical formulas** or codes.

 - GPU-accelerated NEAT implementation:
     - Run NEAT and HyperNEAT on GPUs.